subsquid/docs/docs/apeworx.md

 The following queries are **NOT** supported:

 * [`BlockTransactionQuery`](https://docs.apeworx.io/ape/stable/methoddocs/api.html#ape.api.query.BlockTransactionQuery): uses hashes instead of numbers to identify blocks.
-This is not supported by Subsquid Network.
+This is not supported by SQD Network.
 * [`ContractMethodQuery`](https://docs.apeworx.io/ape/stable/methoddocs/api.html#ape.api.query.ContractMethodQuery): not used by any high-level methods at the moment.
 If you need it, let us know at the [Squid Devs channel](https://t.me/HydraDevs).

 ### Account history retrieval